scottpeterman/UglyPTY-Plugins/README.md

 ### Click Automated Front End

 This plugin loads a Click based cli script.
 It then renders a dynamic form based on the click parameters and allows the user to run the script and see the results realtime streamed to the GUI.
-I quick way to put a front end on a script.
+A useful and quick way to put a front end on a script.

 <div align="center"><hr><img src="https://github.com/scottpeterman/UglyPTY-Plugins/blob/main/screen_shots/clickfe.png" alt="Front End dynamic forms for click scripts" width="400px"></div>